alwayslate0701/poker/README.md

 # poker
 Using build.sh to build the my-poker-solution.jar
-Go to the project patj
+Go to the project path
 make sure you run the command "chmod +x build.sh" to make build.sh runable then "./build"